NLnetLabs/unbound/doc/unbound.conf.rst

     the cache.
 A filtering resolver's block is a bare negative, so this costs the intended case nothing.

-    A CNAME or DNAME chain that ends in such an answer is NOT covered and still returns SERVFAIL - the response is classified as a chain rather than as a negative, and this option does not recognise it.
-That fails closed rather than leaking, but it is a real gap: a filter that blocks a name by pointing it at a blockpage and then answering NXDOMAIN for the target will still show the client SERVFAIL.
-Closing it means recognising the chain case and accounting for the chain's own validation, which this option deliberately does not attempt.
+    A CNAME or DNAME chain that ends in such an answer is covered too, but only when the chain itself is authenticated.
+The chain is served to the client, so admitting a forged one would be handing over a redirection; the validator verifies a chain's rrsets before it examines the denial, and a message whose chain links are all secure and whose denial alone could not be proven is served as the negative it is.
+A chain that failed to validate still returns SERVFAIL.

     Default: no